laher/doke/README.md

 ## Next steps

  * I'll make a bunch of example Dockerfiles to help you get started with common tech stacks.
+ * `--env-file` support
- * I might add a 'dokefile' config file, to allow for mapping extra volumes for certain tasks (e.g. `make install`).
+ * I might add a 'dokefile' config file, to allow for e.g.
+   * env stuff
+   * mapping extra volumes for certain tasks (e.g. `make install`).
 I'm not sure yet about security considerations so maybe not.

 ## Probably not